msgpo/old-tools/README.md

 Open a web browser and go to [http://localhost:8080](http://localhost:8080)

 Edit `web/rhasspy.conf` to change the settings for the web server.
+You'll probably want to change all the paths for `${RHASSPY_TOOLS}/data` to your `rhasspy-assistant/data` directory, so hitting the Train button in the web server will update your speech/intent models.

 Training
 ----------